roobottom/portfolio/source/about.md

 title: About Me
 seoTitle: "Jon Roobottom: Creating things for the web since 2001"
 ---
-Hello, my name is Jon, and I've been designing and building things for the web [since 2001](https://web.archive.org/web/20010101*/roobottom.com).
-Yes, I've been at this quite a while now but don't worry: I still sport a reassuringly wankerish beard and finely quaffed hair-do.
+Hello, my name is Jonathan, and I've been designing and building things for the web since 2001[^first-website].
+Yes, I've been at this quite a while now but don't worry: I still sport a reassuring beard and finely quaffed hair-do.

-I live on England's beautiful south coast with my wife and daughter.

 ## What I do